Hero Background Image

 Microsoft Corporation (MSFT) is a software company traditionally known for its Windows and Office products.
 Over the last five years, it has built a $120 billion-plus annual cloud business, including Office 365, CRM product Dynamics 365, and infrastructure-as-a-service product Azure.

-Microsoft is led by Satya Nadella, who has refocused the company on cloud computing and AI.
-He has been quite successful thus far, with Microsoft's commercial cloud business now representing over 56% of revenue and growing around 25% year-on-year.
-Microsoft's moat is based on the wide reach of its sales channel, its diverse platform of software offerings, hybrid cloud capabilities, and the high costs of switching away from its solutions, which tend to be critical for its customers.
+Over the past decade, Microsoft has transformed itself, refocusing the business on cloud computing and AI.
+Microsoft's commercial cloud business now represents over 56% of revenue and is growing around 25% year-on-year.
+Its moat is built on the wide reach of its sales channel, its diverse platform of software offerings, its hybrid cloud capabilities, and the high costs of switching away from its solutions, which tend to be mission critical for customers.
 We believe Microsoft will benefit from the growing adoption of cloud for years to come.

 NVIDIA Corporation